Meet the team

 Tsai-Chin (TC) Cho, MSc

-Outside of work, I like to read, enjoy tasty coffee with pleasant aftertaste, and go for a walk.
+Outside of work, I like to read, enjoy tasty coffee with a pleasant aftertaste, and go for a walk.

 Nasya Tan, MPH